-- A. Upon occurrence of a residence hall policy violation or disciplinary issue, a Resident Assistant ("RA") may, based on his/her personal judgment and the severity of the situation, take one of the following actions: - 1.
-Assess a written reprimand to the offending student; or - 2.
+- A. Upon occurrence of a residence hall policy violation or disciplinary issue, a Resident Assistant ("RA") may, based on his/her personal judgment and the severity of the situation, takes the following action: - 1.
 Refer the matter for judicial processing by submitting an Incident Report to the Resident Director ("RD").

-The RA must make a written record of the disciplinary action taken in his/her log book.

-- B. Upon receipt of the Incident Report from the RA, the RD may, based on his/her personal judgment and the severity of the situation, take one of the following actions: - 1.
+Note: All incidents involving visitation, alcohol, drugs, harassment, crime, etc., warrant a written report to the RD.
+The RA must make a written record of the disciplinary action taken in his/her log book. - B. Upon receipt of the Incident Report from the RA, the RD may, based on his/her personal judgment and the severity of the situation, take one of the following actions: - 1.
 Assess a written reprimand to the offending student; or - 2.
-Refer the Incident Report to the Dean of Students in the Office of Student Services and Dean of Student Services and Campus Life. - C. Upon receipt of the Incident Report from the RD, the Dean of Students may take one of the following actions:

-- 1. Refer the Incident Report to an appropriate administrator pursuant to the judicial procedures set forth in section III A, B and C below; or

-- 2. Assess any of the following penalties:
+Refer the Incident Report to the Associate Dean of Students in the Office of Student Services.
+Note: All incidents involving visitation, alcohol, drugs, harassment, crime, etc., warrant a written report to the Associate Dean of Students for follow up judicial procedings. - C. Upon receipt of the Incident Report from the RD, the Associate Dean of Students may take one of the following actions: - 1.
+Refer the Incident Report to an appropriate administrator; or - 2.
+Assess any of the following penalties:

-- a.
-Verbal Reprimand
+- A. Verbal Reprimand

-- b.
-Written Warning
+- B. Written Warning

-- c.
-Suspension of Visitation Privileges
+- C. Suspension of Visitation Privileges

-- d.
-Written Research Assignment
+- D. Written Research Assignment

-- e.
-Disciplinary (Social) Probation
+- E. Disciplinary (Social) Probation

-- f.
-Community Service Assignment
+- F. Community Service Assignment

-- g.
-Monetary Fine
+- G. Monetary Fine

+- H. Personal development essay / research

-- h.
-Recommendation of Suspension (to the Dean of Student Services and Campus Life).
+- I. Recommendation of Suspension to the Dean of Students

-- i.
-Recommendation of Expulsion to the Dean of Student Service and Campus Life.
+- J. Recommendation of Expulsion to the Dean of Students

-- j.
-Other penalty or assignment deemed appropriate by the Dean of Students.
+- K. Other penalty or assignment deemed appropriate by the Associate Dean of Students.

-- 3. If LMU feels the student poses a threat to self or others, suspension may be immediate pending the outcome of any appeal.
+- 3. If LMU feels the student poses a threat to self or others, suspension / expulsion may be immediate.

 - D. The student has the right to appeal any penalty assessed by the Dean of Students pursuant to the appeals procedures set forth below in section III B and C.